MartaJopp/pac-connect/README.md

 - [ ] Charts.js to compare attendance to meets for parents/gymnasts.
 - [ ] Complete the ability for sent videos to be viewable by recepient.

-## Deployment

-This application requires an access key for the FileStackAPI, which can be requested from the site.
-Once requested, save the key API key in a `.env` file outside the server folder and add .env to your .gitignore file.

 ## Authors

 * Marta Jopp